Equestrianism and Animal Rights

 By Elyse Schenk

-We must face the criticisms head-on in order to find a fair and honest answer that prioritizes the well-being of our beloved horses, and secondarily protects the horse industry from toxic, slanderous reputations and unreasonable regulations.
+We must confront these criticisms to develop a fair and honest perspective that prioritizes our horses' well-being while also protecting the horse industry from harmful reputations and unreasonable regulations.

 “Horses deserve to live their lives as nature intended.”¹